theotchlx/deepthought/README.md

 ## Talos

+> In the beginning the Universe was created.
+This has made a lot of people very angry and been widely regarded as a bad move.
+> - Douglas Adams, The Hitchhiker's Guide to the Galaxy

 Talos is a Linux distribution designed for running Kubernetes clusters.
 It immutable, managed declaratively and remotely, and secure through its minimalism (~10 binaries, ~10 running processes).

 ### Talos installation